There are a million and one things to do in Granada, Spain.

 I would usually call it a night around 5 am, although the more strong-willed would continue on until 7 or 8.

-One of the best reasons to come to Granada, in my opinion, is to experience the extraordinary tapas scene firsthand.
+In my opinion, one of the best reasons to come to Granada, Spain is to experience the extraordinary tapas scene firsthand.
 Tons of bars in Granada offer tapas and to get one, all you have to do is order a drink.
-In my experience however, menus tend to be sparse so be sure to ask the server or go up to the bar to hear the tapas options.
+Menus at these restaurants tend to be sparse so be sure to ask the server or go up to the bar to hear the tapas options.

 Although it’s becoming an increasingly secular state, Christianity is a big deal to Andalusian customs.
 The Cathedral in Granada took over 180 years to build, with the foundations being laid between 1523 and 1529, and is a truly magnificent structure.

-Likewise with the Royal Chapel – this gorgeous structure constructed in the early 1500’s is a must-see while you’re in Granada.
-Not only is it a visual wonder, it’s also the burial place of prominent Spanish monarchs, including Queen Isabella I and King Ferdinand.
+Likewise with the Royal Chapel – this gorgeous structure constructed in the early 1500s is a must-see while you’re in Granada.
+Not only is it a visual wonder, but it’s also the burial place of prominent Spanish monarchs, including Queen Isabella I and King Ferdinand.

 Having traveled to around 15 different countries in Europe, I have to say that although I’m not religious, Cathedrals have been some of my favorite visits.
 While some of the architecture tends to blend together after a while (don’t hate me for saying that), going in a Cathedral to read or write or meditate for a while is one of the best things to do between sight-seeing stops.

-Have you been to Granada?
-What are some of your fave things to do?
+What are some of your fave things to do in Granada, Spain?
 Let me know in the comments!